How to Count Total Number of Words in Excel Cell?

 From that point onward, you subtract the string length without spaces from the absolute length of the string, and add 1 to the last word count, since the number of words in a cell equivalent to the number of spaces in addition to 1.

 Furthermore, you utilize the TRIM function to take out additional areas in the cell, assuming any.
-Once in a while, a worksheet may contain a ton of imperceptible spaces, for instance at least two spaces between words, or space characters coincidentally composed toward the start or end of the content (example beginning and ending spaces).
+Once in a while, a worksheet may contain a ton of imperceptible spaces, for instance, at least two spaces between words or space characters coincidentally composed toward the start or end of the content (for example, beginning and ending spaces).
 And each one of those additional areas can distract your pledge count.
 To make preparations for this, before computing the all-out length of the string, we utilize the TRIM function to evacuate every single abundance space aside from single spaces between words.

 Things to Remember